[Sunset of San Stefanos]

 Cruise along the coast for a couple of hours, find a little beach under a cliff or a quiet rocky cove and have a swim and a picnic.
 Afterwards take a very leisurely drift back to home.
 What a way to spend a day.

 We have now spent a number of days pottering along the coast in a boat and we have never been disappointed.
-On one memorable occasion we pottered down to Paleokastritsa and went scuba diving in a tiny little bay with a great number of fish to watch for hours.
+On one memorable occasion we pottered down to Palaiokastrisa and went scuba diving in a tiny little bay with a great number of fish to watch for hours.